About the Competent Person Scheme

-The first of BESCA’s schemes, the Competent Person Scheme, authorised by DCLG in 2006 to allow self-certification of work requiring notification under Parts F, G, J and L of the Building Regulations.
-Authorisation for Part P & Microgeneration was added to this Competent Person Scheme in October 2010, and will be available shortly.
+The first of BESCA's schemes, the Competent Person Scheme, was authorised by DCLG to allow self-certification of work requiring notification under Parts F, G, J, L and P of the Building Regulations.
+From October 2013, BESCA Competent Person Scheme became UKAS accredited.

 To be an Accredited Certifier